How it works

 What to keep in mind

-• The proper language extensions have to beinstalled in VSCode for the language to be indexed.
+• The proper language extensions must be installed in VS Code for a language to be indexed.

 • If VSCode can’t resolve symbols/references for a language, results may be limited.